How The Budget Mom Stopped Failing at Money and Paid Off $100K Debt

-Kumiko Love is known online by the moniker The Budget Mom, but money management didn’t always come natural to her.
+Kumiko Love is known online by the moniker The Budget Mom, but money management didn’t always come naturally to her.

-“I got really depressed over my finances,” says Love, a 33-year-old single mother from Spokane, Washington.
+“I got really depressed over my finances,” says Love, a divorced mom of one.
 “Here I was a financial professional and I couldn’t even figure out how to manage my own income.
 And for me, that was not only embarrassing but it was really frustrating.
 I wanted to excel in my field and I felt like if I couldn’t do it with my own finances, how was I going to help other people?”

 A Budgeting Journey Begins